 Can you tell us a little bit about your creative evolution as an artist and when you started exploring your creative abilities?

-We’re so thrilled to be working with you on a commissioning piece in celebration of this year’s Reconciliation Week theme, ‘Be Brave, Make Change”.
+We’re so thrilled to be working with you on a commissioning piece in celebration of last year’s Reconciliation Week theme, ‘Be Brave, Make Change”.
 What does this theme mean to you?

 This theme means a lot to me.
 It’s always important in life to be brave.
 Be the brave voice for those who haven’t the words to share of their suffering and loss of culture.